infernojs/inferno-website/src/docs/api/inferno-test-utils.md

 ### `findRenderedVNodeWithType(renderedTree, type)`

-Returns a single rendered `VNode` instance with `type`.
-If more than one match is found, throws an error.
+Returns a single rendered `VNode` with `type`.
+If more than one matches are found, throws an error.

 ```js
 const vNodeTree = (